The Manager Is Responsible For Knowing The Food Sanitation Rules: Complete Guide

 Legal and Financial Fallout

 Health code violations aren’t just embarrassing—they’re expensive.
 Fines can range from hundreds to thousands of dollars.
-Worse, a single outbreak linked to your establishment can tank your reputation.
+On the flip side, worse, a single outbreak linked to your establishment can tank your reputation.
 People don’t forget food poisoning, and they definitely don’t come back.

 How to Actually Stay on Top of Food Sanitation Rules